tomasferrarisenda/automate-all-the-things-insane-X/README.md

 # A LITTLE ABOUT ISTIO

-As you may have noticed, the infrastructure diagram has been updated since the Hardore Edition.
+As you may have noticed, the architecture diagram has been updated since the [Hardore Edition](https://github.com/tferrari92/automate-all-the-things-hardcore).
 That's because we are using Istio Service Mesh now.

-But what does this mean???
-Well, as I've said in the past, I'm not going to explain in full detail what Istio is, for that you can watch [this Nana video](https://www.youtube.com/watch?v=16fgzklcF7Y&ab_channel=TechWorldwithNana).
+But what does this mean?
+Well, as I've said in the past, I'm not going to explain in full detail what Istio or service mesh is, for that you can watch [this Nana video](https://www.youtube.com/watch?v=16fgzklcF7Y&ab_channel=TechWorldwithNana).

-What you should know is that Istio will now handle communications inside our cluster, this (as Nana explains... go watch that) brings a lot of benefits.
+What you should know is that Istio will now handle communications inside our cluster, this (as Nana explains) brings a lot of benefits.

+Ingress communications to our cluster will now be handled by the Istio Ingress Gateway.
 CANARY Y GATEWAY

 EXPLICAR KIALI